datopian/playbook/guide/README.md

         -   *Item* - 5111 -COS - Contractor - if most of your time is spent on billable projects, or if not, use 6331 - Contractors;
         -   *Description* - What are you working on?
 Could be Admin/Communication/Writing/ or the project you are working on i.e Datahub/Cybergreen/iMed..
-        -   *Account* - Please select the account that you have been working on, ex: Viderum Core Business 321- Contractor - Tech (Design, Software Dev etc)
-324 - Contractor - Marketing
-326 - Contractor - Research
-327 - Contractor - Operations / Admin
-(If you have worked for different functions, please make different lines with the correct account and the clear description in the description box.)
+        -   *Account* - Please select the account that you have been working on, ex: Viderum Core Business (If you have worked for different functions, please make different lines with the correct account and the clear description in the description box.)
-        -   *Unit Price* \- Your total amount paid
+        -   *Unit Price* \- The amount you are getting paid
+        -   * Tax rate*\- choose - 0% Tax on purchases
-        -   *Project* - Scroll down to the one specific project you have been working on (**Please always remember to add project.** Ex: London Hub)
+        -   *Project* - Scroll down to the one specific project where you spend the majorty of your time working on (**Please always remember to add project.**)
         -   Double check you get the ***correct currency***
-        -   Add ‘Tax Inclusive’ in the *Amounts Are* column
+        -   Add ‘Tax Exclusive’ in the *Amounts Are* column

     - If you had any **company expenses** to be reimbursed for;
         - Attach a copy of the receipt (expense) by clicking on the A4 paper next to Reference.
 (Make sure amount, date, merchant are readable)